 Students studying for more than six months: You will be required to pay a £470 Immigration Health Surcharge as part of your initial visa application.

 FOR NON-US STUDENTS ONLY - If English is not the native language of your home country, you will also need to submit an IELTS test score sheet less than 2 years old which shows that you've achieved at least 5.5 in all areas.
-Please reach out to your Program Manager if this applies to you.
+Please reach out to your program advisor if this applies to you.

 You will need certain details from Arcadia in order to apply for your visa, and you may need to provide additional documents as evidence that you have sufficient funds.
-Your Program Manager will send you more information about this.
+Your program advisor will send you more information about this.
 It’s very important that you do not apply until you have all the information and documents you need.
 You can also find further guidance at UKCISA.